Installation

 sudo dnf install libsecret-develWithout it the CLI falls back to a ~/.config/i99dash/sdk.json file

-with chmod 0600 — functional, but the API key is on disk in plain
+with chmod 0600 — functional, but the access token is on disk in plain

 text.
 See Authentication for details.